CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 # Introduction <a name="introduction"></a>
 ---

-Their are lots of amazing library in VS Code Marketplace and some of them are very useful.
+There are lot's of amazing library in VS Code Marketplace and some of them are very useful.
 Here I am listing some of the very useful extensions which definitely make your life easy and increase your productivity.
-So without wasting time, lets see the extensions below.
+So, without wasting time, lets see the extensions below.
 Please feel free to add some more extension by editing this post here [link](https://github.com/CapsCode-Website/blogfiles/issues)

 # VS Code Extension List <a name="vscodeextensionlist"></a>